sz3/steganosort/README.md

 ## Constraints, and more interesting usage

-This approach can only order *unique* elements -- so arrays or lists with duplicate elements gain no additionally payload capacity from those duplicate elements.
+This approach can only order *unique* elements -- so arrays or lists with duplicate elements gain no additional payload capacity from those duplicate elements.

 However, most key:value data types, such as python's `dict`, or the javascript/json `object`, already enforce unique keys.
 This means you can encode data in the sort order -- for example -- a json object returned over http.